 Have a quick scan of each individual sim’s rules.

-When you visit a new sim, you usually get a rule card slung in your face.
+When you visit a new sim, you usually get a rule card or two and a few huds slung in your face.
 If you plan on even talking to anyone there, read it before you do anything else.
 You can have a general look around, but especially if it’s an adult sim, you should definitely read the rules as soon as possible, as they can get pretty kinky!
-(They can also be a bit of a turn-on, so… That’s what you’re there for.)
+(The rules on a kinky sim can also be a bit of a turn-on, so… That’s what you’re there for.)
 Do not assume Adult sims do not have etiquette.
 They usually have a very strict one.

 On G- and M-rated sims, the rules are mostly to warn rude people about what will get them ejected and banned.
 They’re mostly pretty self-explanatory; don’t be a dick.